 Should I Hire a Third-Party for a Data Breach Investigation?

-As you assemble a team of experts to respond to and investigate the breach, hiring third-party forensic investigators can also help speed up the process of identifying the source and full scope of the breach.
-These experts may be able to help you collect evidence your team cannot collect on its own.
+As you assemble a team of professionals to respond to and investigate the breach, hiring third-party forensic investigators can also help speed up the process of identifying the source and full scope of the breach.
+These individuals may be able to help you collect evidence your team cannot collect on its own.
 Plus, they can help guide you through the remediation process.

 Important to Know: